TY-Cheng/earnings-event-vol/docs/development_audit_prompt.md

 # Development Audit Brief

-Audit the `earnings-event-vol` repository as an earnings option event-variance research codebase.
+Audit `earnings-event-vol` as an earnings option event-variance research codebase.

 ## Binding Scope

-The active project is:

-> A reproducible pipeline for testing whether ML/DL forecasts improve
-> option-implied earnings event variance trading decisions.
+The active project tests whether models improve trading decisions around option-implied earnings event variance mispricing.

-Do not audit it as a generic IV-surface reconstruction project or as a copied corporate-reporting pipeline.
+Do not audit it as:

+- a generic implied-volatility forecasting project;
+- a generic options-pricing surface reconstruction project;
+- a paper-grade NBBO backtest already.

+The current implemented route is a no-NBBO trade-price proxy.
+It is useful for pipeline validation and signal screening, not final execution claims.

 ## Required Checks

-Project identity:
+Project identity and workflow:

 - `pyproject.toml` uses `earnings-event-vol`.
 - Active package is `src/earnings_event_vol`.
 - `justfile` calls `python -m earnings_event_vol.cli`.
-- `.env.example` uses `${HOME}/.venvs/earnings-event-vol`.
-- Docs and CI do not refer to old project names as active work.
+- Public command surface stays small: `status`, `audit`, `data`, `research`, `docs`, and `check`.
+- `just check` remains the handoff gate.
-- The active test gate enforces at least 93% coverage and is run through `just check`.
+- The test gate enforces at least 93% coverage.

 Credential safety:

 - Massive secrets are file-only.
+- `MASSIVE_API_KEY_FILE` and `MASSIVE_FLAT_FILE_KEY_FILE` point to local secret
+  files.
 - Source probes never print secret values.
-- Direct API-key environment variables are not accepted as the primary path.
+- Direct API-key values are not accepted as the primary path in source, docs, or tests.

-Data readiness:
+Data route and labeling:

-- Option and underlying samples are aligned by quote date and ticker.
-- Earnings events distinguish BMO, AMC, DMH, and unknown.
-- DMH and unknown are excluded in v1.
-- AMC and BMO event windows use the correct pre-announcement close.
+- Current data outputs are labeled `no_nbbo_trade_proxy` and `paper_grade=false`.
+- Second aggregates are described as trade-price OHLCV bars, not bid/ask or NBBO quotes.
+- Exit diagnostics use same-contract option day-aggregate closes when available and flag intrinsic fallback use.
+- The current default proxy range is the observed entitlement range `2022-12-01` to `2025-12-31`; 2013-2025 remains the target paper range, not the current completed result.
+- Universe construction filters ETF/index/non-single-name symbols before selecting the monthly top 50.
+- SEC EDGAR submissions plus SEC primary filing documents are the primary earnings candidate and text-validation route.
+- Massive 8-K text is auxiliary fallback only.

 Event variance construction:

+- AMC and BMO event windows use the documented pre-announcement close.
+- DMH and unknown timing are excluded from the first main sample.
+- `RVAR_event` uses the documented close-to-close event move.
-- `IVAR_event` is extracted from total ATM implied variance across two expiries.
-- IVAR extraction uses expiries that cover the realized event window, not only the announcement date.
+- `IVAR_event` is extracted from total ATM implied variance across two expiries that cover the realized event window.
-- Negative extractions are flagged and reported.
+- Negative and nonmonotone IVAR extractions are flagged and reported.
-- `RVAR_event` uses the documented EOD event move definition.
-- The code reports extraction failures and DTE filter losses.
-- Trading entry thresholds compare USD expected strategy edge to USD transaction costs; raw variance edge is not compared directly to option spreads.
-- Data audit outputs required field coverage, quote-source flags, and vendor-vs-local IV diagnostics before any backtest is promoted.
-- Second-aggregate trade-proxy panels are labeled `no_nbbo_trade_proxy` and are not described as full-spread executable backtests.
-- Leakage audit enforces feature as-of timestamps and blocks vendor forecast or same-event realized fields unless explicitly whitelisted.
+- DTE losses and IVAR failures are surfaced in manifests and reports.

+Leakage and timestamp gates:

+- Every feature row has an as-of timestamp at or before event entry.
-- Event-entry and feature as-of timestamps are timezone-consistent; naive/aware mixtures fail closed.
+- Timezones are explicit and consistent; naive/aware mixtures fail closed.
+- Same-event realized fields, post-event fields, and vendor forecast leakage are excluded unless explicitly whitelisted for diagnostics.
+- Temporal splits are chronological or walk-forward, not random.

-Model and backtest gates:
+Model and research package:

-- Market-implied event variance is always a baseline.
+- Market-implied IVAR is always the primary benchmark.
-- Last-four earnings moves and LightGBM are included before deep models.
+- Last-four RVAR, last-four IVAR, Goyal-Saretto-style RV-IV spread, Elastic Net, LightGBM/XGBoost, FT-Transformer, and Mamba are compared only when their callable implementations and diagnostics exist.
-- Model registry implementation flags match callable implementations; planned baselines are not marked implemented before they exist.
+- Model registry `implemented` flags must match callable behavior.
-- Backtests include full bid-ask crossing.
+- Sequence-model results report coverage, drop rate, and mask-only ablation.
+- High sequence-selection risk is surfaced and not hidden in headline claims.
+- Forecast metrics, ranking metrics, strategy metrics, cost sensitivity, inference diagnostics, and model-fit diagnostics are written under `artifacts/modeling/`.

+Backtest and execution claims:

+- Proxy strategy summaries are cost-aware screening diagnostics.
+- Full bid-ask crossing or NBBO execution is a future paper-grade requirement, not a claim supported by the current proxy route.
-- Long straddle and short iron fly are the v1 headline strategies.
+- Long ATM straddle and short iron fly remain the v1 headline strategy designs.
 - Calendar spread is labeled as second-stage relative value.
-- Multi-leg fills document the simultaneous-fill assumption and legging-risk limitation.
+- Multi-leg fills document simultaneous-fill assumptions and legging-risk limitations.

 ## Output

-Report findings as:
+Report findings in this order:

 1. Blockers.
 2. Leakage or timestamp risks.
-3. Data-source or credential risks.
+3. Data-source, entitlement, or credential risks.
-4. Model/backtest completeness gaps.
+4. Model and research-package completeness gaps.
+5. Backtest and execution-claim gaps.
-5. Documentation drift.
+6. Documentation drift.